Tuesday 3rd April 2012

 |Text too small?|

-Unfortunately the data from Europe wasn't all that bright.
-Unemployment in the euro zone rose to 10.8 percent in February, the highest since June 1997, according to Eurostat.
+Still, figures showed Euro-zone manufacturing contracted for an eighth month in March, adding to fears for the 17-country block's first-quarter growth.
+Unemployment in the region rose to 10.8 percent in February, the highest since June 1997, according to Eurostat.
 That was in line with expectations of economists polled by Reuters.

 No comments yet